symbolfigures/thirdstudy/README.md

 - prepare scanned ink drawings as a dataset for deep learning.
 - generate immitation images from a trained model.
 - fill generated images with color to create a synthetic dataset.
-- make animations by orchestrating transformations through the model's latent space.
+- make animations by calculating transformations through the model's latent space.

 The drawings I use are from my [Third Study](https://symbolfigures.io/thirdstudy.html).
 Generally, comptible drawings
 - fill the page within some rectangular margin.